Considering a Union? Don’t vote before you see this (for employees only).

 Even when you don’t agree with the union!

-The company is not required to seek employee input on operations
+The company is not required to seek employee input on operation.

 Just cause = misconduct or poor performance